fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## **610**: Boycott of Muslims

 </summary>
+Then the Quraysh plotted amongst themselves about the companions of the Messenger of Allah who had entered Islam with him from amongst their tribes.
+Each tribe pounced upon any of its own who were Muslims, tormented them and forced them out from their religion.

+Abu Talib protected the Messenger of Allah, and seeing what the Quraysh were doing to the sons of Hashim and Abdul-Muttalib, he called upon them to protect the Messenger of Allah just as he was protecting him.
+So they gathered with him and stood up with him, except for Abu Talib's brother Abu Lahab and his sons who had assisted the Quraysh against the Prophet.

+Then the Quraysh openly decided to kill the Messenger of Allah.
+When this news reached Abu Talib he gathered the sons of Hashim and Abdul-Muttalib and took the Messenger of Allah to his quarter and protected him from those who sought to kill him.

+The Quraysh imposed total and complete embargo against the Prophet and his followers in all its forms; social, economic, political, etc. No citizen of Mecca was allowed to buy from or sell to them, no one was allowed to marry anyone of them, or even befriend or socialize with them, not even help them.
+Nor would a peace settlement be accepted from them ever, nor they would be shown any mercy until they had handed over the Messenger of Allah to be killed.

+The Quraysh agreed to draw up a document to this effect, and one of them wrote this document in his own hand, which subsequently was afflicted by paralysis, and then they hung the document inside the Kabah.

+The Prophet and many of his followers, and members of the Hashim clan withdrew to Abu Talib and entered the Abu Talib’s Quarter known as Sheb Abu Talib, which had become their virtual open-top prison.
+Their condition deteriorated as time went by, and although some friends of sympathizers managed to smuggle in some help to the Muslims, but this was few and far between.
+There they remained in the quarter for three years until they were exhausted.
+The voices of the children could be heard from the quarter crying of hunger.

+The Quraysh also increased the pressure on those who had entered Islam but had not entered the quarter.
+The trials became grave and the Muslims were severely shaken.
+It is reported that Ali son of Abu Talib used to secretly leave the quarter in disguise and fetch foodstuff to the besieged, carrying it into the quarter on his back.

+Some people gathered and said we need to gather and stop the boycott.
+At the same time the prophet  ﷺ    said Abu talib that the treaty has been eaten by termites.
+All except bismika..
+So they opposed Abu Jahl

+The clan of Hashim then felt safe enough to emerge from their quarter and once more mingle with the people.
+This was in the tenth year of the noble prophethood, circa 620 CE.

- Amr ibn 'As came from Yemen to mecca, the prophet told him to go back and wait for his victory. then he comes to Medina.
+At this time, Amr ibn 'As came from Yemen to mecca, the prophet told him to go back and wait for his victory. then he comes to Medina.

-Abu Dharr al-Ghifari came to the Prophet  ﷺ    and Abu Bakr showed him the house.
+Also, Abu Dharr al-Ghifari came to the Prophet  ﷺ  .
+Abu Bakr showed him the house.
 The prophet Muhammad  ﷺ    told him to go back to his tribe and preach the onennes of GOd and doing good deeds and wait until he hears about the victory of Muslims and until then don't tell about your religion here.
 Abu Dhar goes to Kaaba and proclaims that he is a muslim, then he gets savagely beaten.
 People stop only after they realize that they will get revenge from Al-Ghifari if he dies.

 Abu Dharr comes home and starts to preach.
 Afte Hijra he comes to Medina with a lot of followers from his tribe.